kruschid/typesafe-routes/examples/angular-router/README.md

 Of course, there are also many potential improvements that can be implemented to the examples shown in this tutorial.
 For example, a custom directive for link rendering that takes on a path definition based on our proxy object, such as `r.orgs.locations`.
 Another example is a function that automatically generates a [`Routes` array for Angular Router](https://angular.dev/guide/routing/router-reference#configuration), effectively eliminating duplicated code and the need to keep the routes in sync with our route tree created with `createRoutes` in the very first code block.

 However, these are just a few ways among many to contribute.
-The most common way is, of course, reporting bugs or opening PRs in our GitHub repository.
+The most common way is, of course, sharing, reporting bugs, or opening PRs in our GitHub repository.
 If you use this library and think it improves your development experience, you could also [buy me a coffee](https://buymeacoffee.com/kruschid).
 We also have a [Discord channel](https://discord.com/invite/BCGmvSSJBk) where you can leave feedback or ask questions.

-Thank you for reading, and goodbye!